 Small claims are cases filed in the justice court system (also referred to as justice of the peace courts) in Texas.
 Justice courts provide a more informal setting than the district or county courts, so parties will often represent themselves rather than hiring an attorney.
 The limit to the amount that a person can sue for in justice court is $20,000.
 Justice courts can also settle landlord/tenant disputes such as evictions and repairs.

-Before filing a lawsuit in small claims court, attempt to resolve your problems with the other party.
+Before filing a lawsuit in justice court, it is always recommended you attempt to resolve your problems with the other party.
 It is always better to come to a solution that both parties can agree to than to have to file suit.
-Should you decide to file a lawsuit in small claims court, information on how to do so can be found on this page.
+Professional mediators at a dispute resolution center might be able to help you come to an agreement.
+If you do decide to file a lawsuit in justice court, information on how to do so can be found in this guide.

-Below you will find references to areas of the Texas Government Code and Texas Rules of Civil Procedure that govern small claims court and issues related to small claims court.
-If you find these statutes difficult to understand, you may want to look at the "plain English" resources on this page or speak to an attorney.
+Below you will find references to areas of the Texas law and court rules related to small claims cases.
+If you find these statutes difficult to understand, please see the Understanding the Law resources below for a "plain English" explanation of these laws.

 These e-books contain information on small claims court.
 These e-books can be viewed by those who have signed up for a free library account with the State Law Library.
 Only Texas residents are eligible to create an account.
 Creating an account is free.